wulffern/dicex/maze/README.md

 The generator is based on what I found when I googled "Maze generator algorithm" and found the wikipedia page.
 It's an implementation of [Iterative Implementation](https://en.wikipedia.org/wiki/Maze_generation_algorithm)

-If you send make a better one, try to send it to carstenw@ntnu.no ;-)
+If you make a better one, try to send it to carstenw@ntnu.no with the subject "[TFE4152-Comp-Maze]" and see what happens;-)

 <img src="maze.gif" width="400" height="400">